Mary Nhan Nguyen, CPA

-Mary Nhan grew up in poverty.
+Mary grew up in poverty.
 She appreciates the values of education her parents gifted to her.
-Compassion was instilled in Mary Nhan from her childhood days, seeing her mother helping the same beggar every morning at 10am.
+Compassion was instilled in Mary from her childhood days, seeing her mother helping the same beggar every morning at 10am.
 Mary found Hands For Hope in 2000 with a group of friends and she has been selflessly and tirelessly leading the charity voluntarily since then.

-Mary Nhan has a degree in Business – Accounting.
+Mary has a degree in Business – Accounting.
 She is a CPA with over 20 years of experience working as a senior finance leader and business partner for top 200 Australian companies and not for profit organisations including Melbourne University and The Australian Red Cross Blood Services.
 She continues to bring her business acumen, inspirational and authentic leadership to Hands For Hope.

-Mary Nhan has been volunteering and providing pro bono business and accounting services for the charity and not-for-profit sector for over 20 years.
+Mary has been volunteering and providing pro bono business and accounting services for the charity and not-for-profit sector for over 20 years.
 She has a solid network and influence in the Australian – Vietnamese community.
-She inspired many young talents at the very early age when she voluntarily led Hoa Nien Group from 1993-2000 and together they drove a strong youth movement that touched, influenced and inspired the lives of thousands of young Australian Vietnamese over the past three decades.
-Mary Nhan leverages her network to become a conduit of many impassioned talents to Hands For Hope since 2000.
+She inspired many young talents at the very early age when she led Hoa Nien Group from 1993-2000 and together they drove a strong youth movement that touched, influenced and inspired the lives of thousands of young Australian Vietnamese over the past three decades.
+Mary leverages her network to become a conduit of many impassioned talents to Hands For Hope since 2000.

-Mary Nhan currently serves as Chairperson.
-In 2017, Mary Nhan took a year off from her professional life to work full-time, unpaid for Hands For Hope.
+Mary currently serves as Chairperson in the Advisory Board.
+She is taking time off from her professional life to work full-time, unpaid for Hands For Hope since June 2017.
 She is determined to reinvigorate and steer the charity towards 2020 on a journey of sustainable growth.

 Van came to Australia as a young refugee child and grew up making her living as a Marketing Professional in Melbourne Australia before she left to explore the world in 1995 and ended up on many different shores from trekking to Everest Base Camp to living in Europe and the Caribbean.
 Life was good and she lived for the most part, quite self-centred.